attilaoroszdev/godoteuconsentparserplugin/gdscript/HOW_TO_USE.md

 If you've set everything up right, this will present EU/EEA users with the consent popup you've set up in your AdMob account, or just silently return a status 1 for non EU/EEA users.

-**IMPORTANT:** As per Google's recommendation, you will need to actively check this every time the app starts, because some consents can and will expire with time
+**IMPORTANT:** As per Google's recommendation, you will need to actively check this every time the app starts, because some consents can and will expire with time.

 And that's all there is for obtaining consent from your users.
 But what can you do with it?